Resource and framework development

 A well-implemented Training Needs Analysis (TNA) focuses on mapping current capacity, consulting with multiple groups regarding need and then integrating this information within a gap analysis process.
 The TNA needs to integrate the organisation's values, goals and practice principles to ensure all future training is relevant, comprehensive and effective in enhancing relationships.

-I am pleased to be able to offer this process for your team, program or organisation in a way that again is multi-faceted, consultative and clearly mapped.
+I am pleased to be able to offer these processes for your team, program or organisation in a way that, again, is multi-faceted, consultative and clearly mapped.

 Each developmental process is unique and confidentiality is assured through a comprehensive service agreement established at the commencement of our work together.

-I look forward to connecting with you about how I can meet your needs, ease your workload and enhance the work of your program and team.
+I look forward to connecting with you about how I can meet your needs, ease your workload and enhance the work and practice of your program and team.